 Shooting Tells The Story

 • The difference between winning and losing for Maryland this season is simple – when the Terps shoot well they win.
 As it turns out 30% is the magic number for the Terps this season.
-Maryland is 7-3 on the year and has shot 30% or better in six of the seven victories.
-The lone win the Terps have without shooting 30% or better is the 13-6 win over Navy when Maryland took 52 shots.
+Maryland is 5-1 on the year and has shot 30% or better in all five victories.

 Hartford: 12 goals, 40 shots = 30%